akashganesan1/in-vechile-coupon/README.md

+IN-VEHICLE COUPON RECOMMENDATION
+-

-How can customer preferences and behaviors be leveraged to inform the development of new products, services, or coupon offerings that align with customer needs?
+"How can customer preferences and behaviors be leveraged to inform the development of new products, services, or coupon offerings that align with customer needs?
 To design and implement machine learning algorithms capable of predicting whether a customer will accept a coupon from a nearby coffee shop or restaurant considering the demographic and contextual attributes.
 Answer that the user will drive there